 The "Eppur Si Muove" Myth is alive and well on the web and in media.
 It may have died long ago if the painting above (photo from Campo and Campo Auctioneers) had not been found in 1911.
 Historians of the time doubted the story because it originated more than a century after Galileo's death from a dubious source.
 What is now looking like an art hoax breathed life back into the legend.
 Proof was needed that the legend was circulating around the time of Galileo, ideally by people connected to Galileo.
 The painting falsely delivered on both.

 The first reference to Galileo uttering "Eppur Si Muove" seems to be the text below in the Italian Library by Giuseppe Baretti, published in 1757.
 This was more than a century after Galileo's death in 1642.
-Giuseppe Baretti, was not a historian, but a poet and literary critic.
+According to Wikipedia, Giuseppe Baretti was a literary critic, linguist and poet,not a historian.

 It is surprising that anyone took the passage seriously since so much of it is wrong.
 He wasn't "in the inquisition for six years".
 He spent 18 days in a 5-room suite of the Palace of the Holy Office (see Galileo's Dungeon Myth).
 If you want to count the entire time Galileo spent in Rome during his trial it would be about 4 months.
 Most of this time was spent in comfortable quarters inside the Tuscan Embassy.
 Galileo was never tortured.
 Baretti doesn't state where he got his (mis)information.